 RSPO Supply Chain Certification

-If it can be proven that a specific batch of CPO or CPKO originated from an RSPO certified source, it can be sold as ‘Identity Preserved’ or ‘Segregated’ certified sustainable CPO or CPKO.
-If the certified product mixes with non-certified products in the supply chain then it can be sold as certified sustainable CPO or CPKO using a mass balance system.
-This requires records to be kept to demonstrate that the volume of CPO and CPKO sold as sustainable palm oil does not exceed the amount produced by the upstream RSPO certified mills over a specified time period.
+If it can be proven that a specific batch of CPO or CPKO originated from an RSPO certified estate and mill, it can be sold as identity preserved or segregated certified sustainable CPO or CPKO.
+If the certified product mixes with non-certified products in the supply chain, then it can be sold as certified sustainable CPO or CPKO using a mass balance system.
+This requires records to be kept that demonstrate that the volume of CPO and CPKO sold as sustainable palm oil does not exceed the amount produced by the upstream RSPO certified mills over a specified time period.

 REA operates two KCPs attached to the Cakra and Satria oil mills.
 These KCPs crush all of the palm kernels (PK) produced at the group’s 3 mills.
 In 2022 the group KCPs crushed a total of 46,376 tonnes of PK, of which 23,341 tonnes (50%) were from RSPO certified sources and produced by the processing of 612,867 tonnes of certified FFB from group owned plantations.
 The remaining 22,694 tonnes (49%) of PK crushed in 2022 originated from the processing of 368,143 of uncertified FFB, of which 123,340 tonnes were supplied from uncertified group plantations, 171,300 tonnes from independent smallholders, 69,254 tonnes from associate smallholders (PPMD), and 4,250 tonnes from corporate outgrowers.
 REA currently does not crush PK from any other sources.

 Summary of 2022 RSPO supply chain data: